Converters and Options¶

 Pandas series as they are always expected and returned in column orientation.

-if Excel doesn’t show either index or series names.When writing, include or exclude the index and series names by setting it toTrue
+Falseif Excel doesn’t show either index or series names.When writing, include or exclude the index and series names by setting it toTrueorFalse.

 Example: